 Heritage preservation seeks to protect noteworthy buildings, structures, objects, and landscapes (“historic resources”) that together form the built environment.
 Protecting buildings in a city that is always changing can be challenging – and the City of Minneapolis has been experiencing change since its early settlement and will continue to experience change transform well into the future.
 These changes occur as part of the natural evolution of a city and as responses to property owners’ needs, economic booms or busts, and community desires, among other reasons.
-An essential task of heritage preservation in Minneapolis is to manage this change so the physical attributes of the city reflect its history and cultures, and so all residents have a sense of belonging and access to a cultural anchor.
+An essential task of heritage preservation in Minneapolis is to manage this change transformation so the physical attributes of the city reflect its history and cultures, and so all residents have a sense of belonging and access to a cultural anchor.
 Preservation can not only celebrate who has lived in Minneapolis in the past, but also reflect who lives here today.

 The field of heritage preservation is relatively young.
 While preservation work has deep roots, the National Historic Preservation Act did not become law until 1966, and Minneapolis’ Heritage Preservation Commission was not formed until 1972.
 Preservation work continues to evolve and mature.
 Historic buildings are no longer treated only as museum pieces, isolated from the people whose histories they embody.
 Today, new development projects are capitalizing on the sustainable value of reuse and successfully incorporating historic resources into their plans, ensuring the ongoing vitality of some historic structures.
 The identification and documentation of historic resources better reflects society and is more responsive to community concerns and acknowledges the need to better reflect a broader spectrum of cultural communities, communities of color, indigenous communities, and other communities that have traditionally been underrepresented.
 However, more changes lie ahead for the work of preservation.